pkgxdev/pantry/README.md

 ## After Your Contribution

-We build “bottles” (tar’d binaries) and upload them to both our centralized bottle storage and decentralized [IPFS].
+We build “bottles” (tar’d binaries) and upload them to our CDN.
+Thus your contribution will be available at merge-time + build-time. `pkgx` should automatically sync the pantry to your local machine if you ask for something it doesn’t know about, but in the case where that fails do a `pkgx --sync` first.

 The pantry automatically builds new releases of packages *as soon as they are released* (usually starting the builds within seconds).
 There is no need to